UTK7994/learning-notes/books/designing-data-intensive-applications.md

 **Multi-leader replication is often a good choice for multi-datacenter replication.
 On a network interruption betwen data-centers will force a choice between linearizability and availability.**

-With multi-leader configuraiton, each data center can operate normally with interruptions.
+With multi-leader configuration, each data center can operate normally with interruptions.

 With single-leader replication, the leader must be in one of the datacenters.
 If the application requires linearizable reads and writes, the network interruption causes the application to become unavailable.